COVID-19 Survivors Face Elevated Sleep Apnea Risk for Up to 4.5 Years Post-Infection

 No, but COVID-19 survivors who develop symptoms such as loud snoring, daytime sleepiness, witnessed breathing pauses during sleep, or morning headaches should discuss sleep apnea screening with their healthcare provider.
 The risk is elevated but not everyone will develop OSA.

-The study followed patients for up to 4.5 years and found the risk remained elevated throughout this period.
+Current research suggests the risk remains elevated for several years after infection.
 Whether the risk eventually normalizes beyond this timeframe is not yet known and will require longer-term follow-up studies.

 References